-GPS Tracking Shoes For Elderly
+GPS Shoes For Seniors

 These smart soles are patented insoles with a tiny, built in GPS tracker inside the pad.
 The tracker runs on a rechargeable battery that needs to be recharged about every 1-3 days.
 Under normal use, the GPS pads will last up to 30 months.